KauzClay/docs-tap/scst-scan/tanzu-supply-chain/sonarqube-scan/install-sq-component.hbs.md

 # Install the SonarQube Scan component (alpha)

-This topic tells you how to install the SonarQube Scan component and customize the image to run the SonarQube scan on.
+This topic tells you how to install the SonarQube Scan component and customize the image on which to run the SonarQube scan.

 > **Note** The SonarQube Scan component is in the alpha stage and only supports Maven projects at
 > this time.

-If you used the `authoring` profile, the SonarQube Scan component is installed by default.
+If you used the Authoring profile, the SonarQube Scan component is installed by default.
 For more information, see
 [Install Tanzu Supply Chain with the authoring profile](../../../supply-chain/platform-engineering/how-to/installing-supply-chain/install-authoring-profile.hbs.md#tsc-packages).

-This section describes how to install the SonarQube Scan component by itself, without using the `authoring` profile.
+This topic describes how to install the SonarQube Scan component by itself, without using the Authoring profile.

 1. List version information for the SonarQube Scan component package by running: